MicrosoftDocs/customer-insights/ci-docs/segments.md

 ## Export segments

+Export segments to other apps to act on the data.
 Export a segment from the segments page or the [exports page](export-destinations.md).

-1. Go to the **Segments** page.

-1. Select the vertical ellipsis (&vellip;) for the segment you want to export.
+1. Go to the **Segments** page and select the segment you want to export.

-1. Select **Manage exports** from the actions dropdown list.

-1. The page **Exports (preview) for segment** opens.
-You can see all configured exports grouped by whether they contain the current segment or not.
+1. Select **Manage exports**.
+The page **Exports (preview) for segment** opens.
+View all configured exports grouped by whether they contain the current segment or not.

    1. To add the selected segment to an export, **Edit** the respective export to select the corresponding segment, then save.
-In environments for individual customers, you can instead select the export in the list and select **Add segment** to achieve the same outcome.
+In environments for individual customers, select the export in the list and select **Add segment** to achieve the same outcome.

    1. To create a new export with the selected segment, select **Add export**.
 For more information about creating exports, see [Set up a new export](export-destinations.md#set-up-a-new-export).